 While beavers and their dams are a vital part of any wetland ecosystem, they can also create conflict, particularly in urban and residential areas.
 Beavers can cut down prized trees and flood roads and residential areas.
 During the Ksik Stakii (Beaver) Project, a pilot project, we will demonstrate and test using best beaver management practices and tools by applying non-lethal beaver management techniques, such as beaver deceivers, head gate protection, and tree fencing.

 Beaver mimicry is a restoration technique that has been gaining popularity due to its cheap, easy, and effective application.
-By building small dams from natural materials such as willow and sod, beaver mimicry increases natural groundwater storage, reconnects floodplains, and restores wetlands.
+By building small dams from natural materials such as willow and sod, beaver mimicry increases natural groundwater storage, reconnects floodplains, and restores wetlands (see a how-to description here).
 Groundwater, or water stored in aquifers, is particularly important for drought resilience due to its accessibility during drier periods such as late summer.
-During this pilot project, we are working with students to demonstrate and test using beaver mimicry in a couple of places in the Blackfeet Nation.
+During this pilot project, we are exploring the use of beaver mimicry as a restoration and educational activity in the Blackfeet Nation.
 We hope to increase natural water storage and restore riparian areas, enhancing resilience to warming temperatures, more frequent flooding, and reduced late-summer stream flows.

 Underground aquifers can store more water than surface water storage techniques such as large dams and reservoirs.
 California’s Department of Water Resources estimated that the state’s groundwater storage capacity is between 850 million and 1.3 billion acre-feet while surface water storage is less than 50 million acre-feet in all major reservoirs 2.